- Friends of The National Archives

 - You asked why it was so difficult to contact the Bookshop The Bookshop now has a direct line, which is 0208 392 5394

 - Documents sent to print only stay in the queue for two hours - can this be increased?
-The time documents remain in the queue has been extended from two hours to eleven hours
+The time documents remain in the queue has been extended from two hours to 11 hours.

 Can you clarify the rules about bags on the poster at the foot of the staircase?

-We have amended the poster to point users to the free lockers on the ground floor where they may store bags, coats etc.
+We have amended the poster to point users to the free lockers on the ground floor where they may store bags, coats and so on.

 ComplaintsWe receive complaints in a number of ways, including emails, feedback forms and letters, as well as telephone calls and in person.
 You can also read previous months' complaints.